One of the most fascinating deserts in the world forms the natural boundary between the Indian subcontinent and mainland Asia.

 The only natural source of water inside the desert is the Luni River.
 It originates in the Aravalli Range and flows all across the southeastern section of the desert to eventually release inside the salt marshes of the Rann of Kutch in Gujarat.

 It’s a saline river that flows to the west and has a total length of 495 kilometers (308 miles).
-It features a number of dams, including the Jaswant Sagar Dam which creates one of the largest artificial lakes in India.
+It features several dams, including the Jaswant Sagar Dam which creates one of the largest artificial lakes in India.

 11. It features the world’s largest irrigation system